Components of moduli stacks of two-dimensional Galois representations: Components of Breuil--Kisin and Galois moduli stacks

 \subsection{Irreducible Galois representations}

 We now show that the points of $\cC^{\tau,\BT,1}$ which are irreducible (that is, cannot be written as an extension of rank one Breuil--Kisin modules) lie in a closed substack of positive codimension.
+This, in essence, amounts to bounding the dimensions of the Kisin varieties (for Breuil--Kisin modules of height at most $1$ with descent data of type $\tau$) corresponding to irreducible representations.
 We begin with the following useful observation.

 \begin{lem} The rank two Breuil--Kisin modules with descent data and $\Fpbar$-coefficients which are irreducible (that is, which cannot be written as an extension of rank~$1$ Breuil--Kisin modules with descent data) are precisely those whose corresponding \'etale $\varphi$-modules are irreducible, or equivalently whose corresponding $G_K$-representations are irreducible. \end{lem} \begin{proof}Let~$\gM$ be a Breuil--Kisin module with descent data corresponding to a finite type point of~$\cC^{\tau,\BT,1}_{\dd}$, let~$M=\gM[1/u]$, and let~$\rhobar$ be the $G_K$-representation corresponding to~$M$.
 As noted in the proof of Lemma~\ref{lem: restricting to K_infty doesn't lose information about rbar}, $\rhobar$ is reducible if and only if~$\rhobar|_{G_{K_\infty}}$ is reducible, and by Lemma~\ref{lem: Galois rep is a functor if A is actually finite local}, this is equivalent to~$M$ being reducible.
 That this is in turn equivalent to~$\gM$ being reducible may be proved in the same way as~\cite[Lem.\ 5.5]{MR3164985}. \end{proof}